Manoj0223/hiver-support-agen/README.md

 For each incoming message:

-Clean the message.
+Clean the customer message.
 Transform it using the retrieval vectorizer.
-Compare it against historical customer messages.
+Compare it with historical customer messages.
 Retrieve the highest-similarity cases.
-Use the retrieved support response as evidence.
+Use the corresponding historical support response as evidence.

-Golden evaluation examples are excluded from the training/retrieval pool to reduce leakage.
+The 200 golden examples are excluded from the training/retrieval pool to reduce evaluation leakage.

-The current evaluation uses a leakage-safe corpus.

 7. Response Generation